Skip to main content

 The green fire has been abducted by evil aliens, who force him to solve puzzles for tests.
 Need to pass all the tests to be able to return the green fire back to his home.
 You have to brainstorm over 50 levels.
 Gravity, movement, killing lasers...
 What else the aliens have prepared?

-• The lack of an undo feature significantly detracts from the gameplay, leading to frustration, especially in later levels where mistakes can be costly.
+• The lack of an undo feature can lead to frustration, especially in later levels where mistakes can be costly.

-• Level progression is linear and cumbersome, with a limited 'skip level' option that complicates navigation and tracking of completed levels.
+• Level progression is linear and cumbersome, with a limited 'skip level' option that can complicate gameplay.

-• The character's slow movement speed can become tedious, particularly when retracing steps in more complex levels, adding to the overall frustration.
+• The character's slow movement speed can become tedious when retracing steps, detracting from the overall enjoyment.

 • music